Mlaiel/iacherie/docs/security/hardening.md

 -- postgresql-security.sql - PostgreSQL security hardening

 -- Create restricted users
-CREATE ROLE ainflue_app_user WITH LOGIN PASSWORD 'strong_random_password';
+CREATE ROLE iacherie_app_user WITH LOGIN PASSWORD 'strong_random_password';
-CREATE ROLE ainflue_readonly WITH LOGIN PASSWORD 'strong_random_password';
+CREATE ROLE iacherie_readonly WITH LOGIN PASSWORD 'strong_random_password';

 -- Grant minimal privileges
-GRANT CONNECT ON DATABASE iacherie TO ainflue_app_user;
+GRANT CONNECT ON DATABASE iacherie TO iacherie_app_user;
-GRANT USAGE ON SCHEMA public TO ainflue_app_user;
+GRANT USAGE ON SCHEMA public TO iacherie_app_user;
-GRANT SELECT, INSERT, UPDATE, DELETE ON ALL TABLES IN SCHEMA public TO ainflue_app_user;
+GRANT SELECT, INSERT, UPDATE, DELETE ON ALL TABLES IN SCHEMA public TO iacherie_app_user;
-GRANT USAGE, SELECT ON ALL SEQUENCES IN SCHEMA public TO ainflue_app_user;
+GRANT USAGE, SELECT ON ALL SEQUENCES IN SCHEMA public TO iacherie_app_user;

 -- Read-only access for analytics
-GRANT CONNECT ON DATABASE iacherie TO ainflue_readonly;
+GRANT CONNECT ON DATABASE iacherie TO iacherie_readonly;
-GRANT USAGE ON SCHEMA public TO ainflue_readonly;
+GRANT USAGE ON SCHEMA public TO iacherie_readonly;
-GRANT SELECT ON ALL TABLES IN SCHEMA public TO ainflue_readonly;
+GRANT SELECT ON ALL TABLES IN SCHEMA public TO iacherie_readonly;

 -- Revoke public access
 REVOKE ALL ON DATABASE iacherie FROM PUBLIC;